Yaxuan-w/IssueTrackerRawPOSIX/timeline.md

+## 8/14/2024

+- Older verison scripts works normally in rawposix / lind / native / unsafe.
+New scripts will encounter error when generating result files, because we want to extract the platform from user input.
+When we input command line, it will become impossible to distinguish if the platform is rawposix or normal lind, since they are using same command line.
+Considering the time caused by changing the script to automatically handle those situations, I decided to use older one.
+The difference of lines of code between those two is quite small, so I don't think it worth spending time.
+- Changed to use older version of runtime scripts.
+Running tests on server2 with different count sizes to see the time variances.
+- Finished rawposix named pipe tests short version (1GB) for both two processes and single process.

 ## 8/13/2024

 - Modified test files for rawposix / lind / unsafe.
 Modified scripts for rawposix/lind/unsafe.
 Then found that we should use gcc4 for native and unsafe.